-*I start with the pan on medium/high to preheat, but once the first set of pancakes has finished, I reduce the heat to medium.
-After the first set, the remaining batches need less time – about 3 minutes the first side, and 2 minutes the second side.
+*I start with the pan on medium/medium-high to preheat, but once the first set of pancakes has been removed, I reduce the skillet's heat to medium.
+The remaining batches need less time to cook, too, usually – about 3 minutes on the first side and 2 minutes on the second side.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Orblue PRO Citrus Zester & Cheese Grater - Kitchen Tool for Lemon, Parmesan, Ginger, Garlic, Nutmeg, Chocolate, Veggies, Fruits - Razor-Sharp Stainless Steel Blade + Protect Cover - Dishwasher Safe

 Calphalon 1932337 Classic Nonstick Everyday Chef Pan with Cover, 12", Grey

 OXO 1071534 719812018447 Good Grips Large Silicone Flexible Turner, Stainless Steel

 OXO Good Grips 11-Inch Better Balloon Whisk